Koushikphy/CheatSheets/cheatsheets/gnuplot_cheatsheet.md

 #### Markups & Symbols
-Set the therminal type as `set encoding iso_8859_1` to use symbols and markups.
+Set the terminal type as `set encoding iso_8859_1` to use symbols and markups.

 - Useful Gnuplot Symbols